Learning Fitness Functions for Machine Programming

 \subsubsection{Learning the Fitness Function}

 Evolving the population of genes in a genetic algorithm requires a fitness function to rank the fitness (quality) of genes based on the problem being solved.
 Ideally, a fitness function should measure how close a gene is to the solution.
 Namely, it should measure how close a candidate program is to an equivalent of $P^t$ under $S^t$.
-Finding a good fitness function is of great importance to reduce the size of the search domain and to make the genetic algorithm more likely to find $P^t$ in less time.
+Finding a good fitness function is of great importance to reduce the number of steps in reaching the solution and directing the algorithm in the right direction so that genetic algorithm are more likely to find $P^t$.

-Often times, a fitness function is handcrafted to approximate some ideal function that is impossible (due to incomplete knowledge about the solution) or too computationally intensive to implement in practice.
+{\bf Intuition:} A fitness function, often, is handcrafted to approximate some ideal function that is impossible (due to incomplete knowledge about the solution) or too computationally intensive to implement in practice.
 For example, if we knew $P^t$ beforehand, we could have designed an ideal fitness function that compares a candidate program with $P^t$ and calculates some metric of closeness (e.g., edit distance, the number of common functions etc.) as the fitness score.
 Since we do not know $P^t$, we cannot implement the ideal fitness function.
 Instead, in this work, we propose to approximate the ideal fitness function by learning it from training data (generated from a number of known programs).
 For this purpose, we use a neural network model.
 We train it with the goal of predicting the values of an ideal fitness function.
 We call such an ideal fitness function (that would always give the correct answer with respect to the actual solution) the \emph{oracle} fitness function as it is impossible to achieve in practice merely by examining input-output examples.
 In this case, our models will not be able to approach the 100\% accuracy of the \emph{oracle} but rather will still have sufficiently high enough accuracy to allow the genetic algorithm to make forward progress.
 Also, we note that the trained model needs to generalize to predict for any unavailable solution and not a single specific target case.